China’s Xi to make 3-nation Europe visit starting Thursday

-BEIJING (AP) — Chinese President Xi Jinping will visit Italy, France and Monaco from Thursday to March 26.
+BEIJING (AP) — Chinese President Xi Jinping will visit Italy, France and Monaco from Thursday to March 26, the foreign ministry said Monday.

-Italy’s coalition government has sent mixed signals over whether it will sign a proposed agreement to join China’s Belt and Road infrastructure investment drive.
+Italy’s coalition government has sent mixed signals over whether it will sign a proposed agreement to join China’s trillion-dollar Belt and Road infrastructure investment drive.
+The initiative aims to expand commerce by building ports, railways and other infrastructure across more than 60 countries from the South Pacific through Asia to Europe and Africa.

-China’s trillion-dollar initiative to forge a new Silk Road aims to expand commerce by building ports, railways and other infrastructure across more than 60 countries from the South Pacific through Asia to Europe and Africa.
+Italian Undersecretary of State Guglielmo Picchi tweeted earlier this month that Italy should not sign the agreement.

 Most Read Business Stories